 - Be stable and not show substantial random variation over time.

-- Have changed over time based on the results of ongoing monitoring analyses, TEP input, and stakeholder feedback.
+- Have changed over time based on the results of ongoing monitoring analyses, technical expert panel input, and stakeholder feedback.

 The 8 measures that are part of the Quality of Patient Star Rating are: